 Among the most active cultural societies devoted to fostering relations between the two countries are, on the German side, the Berliner Georgische Gesellschaft and the Brandenburg Georgian Society, and on the Georgian side, the Georgian-German Society in Tbilisi, the Georgisch-Deutsche-Zentrum in Kutaisi and the Georgisch-Deutsche-Haus in Zugdidi.

-The Goethe-Institut in Georgia is based in Tbilisi and has a branch in Kutaisi.
-The DAAD has an office and three lectors working in Georgia (two in Tbilisi and one in Kutaisi).
-Four of Germany’s political foundations – the Friedrich-Ebert-Stiftung, the Friedrich Naumann Foundation for Freedom, the Heinrich Böll Foundation and the Konrad-Adenauer-Stiftung – have offices in the country.
-There are also seven German teachers made available through the Central Agency for Schools Abroad (ZfA) working at Georgian schools.
-Since 1999, some 100 students at the country’s schools have successfully completed the German Language Certificate II (DSD II), which is the language examination entitling successful candidates to study at a German university.
-There are 13 partner schools that teach German, which – with German learners currently numbering around 41,800 – is still the third most important foreign language at Georgian schools, after English and Russian.
+Germany is represented in Georgia with a Goethe-Institut, an office and two lectors of the German Academic Exchange Service (in Tbilisi and Kutaisi), four political foundations (Friedrich-Ebert-Stiftung, the Friedrich Naumann Foundation for Freedom, the Heinrich Böll Foundation and the Konrad-Adenauer-Stiftung) and with seven German teachers made available through the Central Agency for Schools Abroad (ZfA) working at Georgian schools.
+More than 30,000 Georgians are learning German.
+This makes German the third most important foreign language after English and Russian.
+There are 13 PASCH schools in the country.
 The Deutsche Internationale Schule Tbilissi, which opened in September 2010, comprises a kindergarten, a pre-school and a primary school, with a further class being added each year.